Grades

 Note: Rubrics can now have point ranges instead of just an individual point values.

-How do I use Course Analytics?
+How do I use Analytics in a Canvas course?

 View the average course grade:

-View average weekly online participation analytics:
+View average weekly online participation and attendance analytics:

 View course grade and participation analytics for an individual student: